Ukraine officials move toward state of national emergency - NewsBreak

 The state of emergency, which would initially last 30 days, would be enacted in an effort to Keep Ukrainians calm and protect the nation’s economy, Reuters reported , citing a senior security official in Ukraine.

 “Depending on the threats that may arise in certain territories, there will be either a more strengthened or more weakened state of emergency.
-We are talking about border areas where we have a border with the Russian Federation, with Belarus,” Oleksiy Danilov said, according to Reuters.Lawmakers urge Biden to ask Congress before sending military to Ukraine
+We are talking about border areas where we have a border with the Russian Federation, with Belarus,” Oleksiy Danilov said, according to Reuters.Five takeaways while the Ukraine crisis intensifies

 The news service noted that some lawmakers have urged for Ukraine to enact martial law, which would impose even stricter restrictions, particularly on movement in general, but no such move has yet been made.